On integral rigidity in Seiberg-Witten theory: introduction

-if not, all its Seiberg-Witten invariants $\mathfrak{m}(X,\spin_X)$ vanish. \end{theoremint} We do not assume $X$ is spin here, but of course when $X$ is spin there exists a spin$^c$ structure restricting to the torsion one on $T^3$.
+If not, all its Seiberg--Witten invariants $\mathfrak{m}(X,\spin_X)$ vanish. \end{theoremint} Importantly, we do not assume $X$ is spin here, but of course when $X$ is spin there exists a spin$^c$ structure restricting to the torsion one on $T^3$.
 Furthermore, if $\mathrm{det}(X)$ is odd, $X$ is automatically spin.
-It is interesting to notice that in this case, the second factor in our formula is independent of the choice of non-separating 3-torus.

-For homology four-tori of the form $X = S^1 \times M$ for some homology 3-torus $M$ the work of Meng--Taubes (\cite{MengTaubes}, cf. \cite{RubermanStrle}) implies that
+It is interesting to notice that in this case, the second factor in our formula is independent of the choice of non-separating three-torus. \begin{remarkint} While it seems plausible that there exist $4$-manifolds for which the second clause in Theorem \ref{cor:det-squared} applies, the authors do not have concrete examples. \end{remarkint} For homology four-tori of the form $X = S^1 \times M$ for some homology three-torus $M$ the work of Meng--Taubes (\cite{MengTaubes}, cf. \cite{RubermanStrle}) implies that

 and one readily checks that when $M$ containes a separating torus this coincides with our formula (see Example \ref{ex:3mfd}).
-In Example \ref{ex:misdet} we describe for a broad class of homology tori for which $\mathfrak m(X) =\pm \det(X)$ instead. \begin{remarkint} Whether or not an exotic $T^4$ exists is an outstanding question in four-dimensional topology. \end{remarkint}
+In Example \ref{ex:misdet} we describe a broad class of homology tori for which $\mathfrak m(X) =\pm \det(X)$ instead. \begin{remarkint} Whether or not an exotic $T^4$ exists is an outstanding question in four-dimensional topology. \end{remarkint}

-This first result is a direct consequence of much more general rigidity results for four manifolds $X$ containing a separating three-torus $Y=T^3$.
+This first result is a direct consequence of much more general rigidity results for $4$-manifolds $X$ containing a non-separating three-torus $Y=T^3$.
 For the statement, it will be convenient to work with the complement $W = X \setminus Y$ of the hypersurface; it carries two natural inclusion maps $i,j: Y \to W$, corresponding to the two sides of the hypersurface.
 In the case of most interest, we will have $b_1(W) = 3$, so the map is a homomorphism of rank 3 free abelian groups.
 There is a well-defined natural number, the \textit{discriminant of $W$,}

 which is interpreted as zero if the right hand side is infinite.
 One could also use the map $j^*$ for the definition, cf. Remark \ref{samecup}.
 For $\spin$ a spin$^c$ structure on $W$ which is torsion on the ends, write